HendrikReh/chessbuddy/README.md

 - All OCaml modules must `open!
 Base` (or rely on the Base namespace) and only fall back to `Stdlib.<module>` when Base intentionally lacks an equivalent.
 This keeps the codebase consistent with Jane Street idioms and avoids mixing prelude semantics.
 - Run `dune fmt` before submitting patches, and keep module structure aligned with the library layout in `lib/`.
+- CLI wiring lives in reusable libraries (`lib/retrieve_cli.ml`, `lib/ingest_cli.ml`) that back both the executables and Alcotest suites.
+When adding subcommands, update the shared module first and extend the tests under `test/` so parsing behaviour stays covered without hitting a live database.

 ## Retrieval CLI